wwoast/constantina/docs/INSTALL.md

 Note that this is ''extremely slow performing''.
 CGI applications must run and reload all Python resources every time someone visits a site, and on embedded servers, this can add many seconds of latency to the initial page load!

+### VirtualEnv setup
+Shared hosting environments may require you to bundle a bit of code together to support your Python application.